hanbini96/Astro-Supabase-starter/README.md

 );
 ```

-Enable **row‑level security** (RLS) and add policies so published posts are readable by anyone while drafts are only visible to their authors【960396642597453†L182-L186】:
+Enable [**row‑level security** (RLS)](https://supabase.com/docs/guides/database/postgres/row-level-security) and add policies so published posts are readable by anyone while drafts are only visible to their authors:

 ```sql
 alter table posts enable row level security;